Garden State Parkway: Union and Essex counties

 Crossing into Clark, Union County, the highway continues to pass through dense neighborhoods as a ten-lane roadway with a Jersey barrier.
 After crossing the Robinson's Branch Reservoir and passing an interchange with Central Avenue (CR 613), the southbound lanes have access to a maintenance yard.
 The highway then passes west of a park and Winfield Township before crossing the Rahway River into Cranford, where there is an interchange with Raritan Road (CR 607) and Centennial Avenue (CR 615).
 After passing west of a business park and over Conrail Shared Assets Operations' Lehigh Line and the inactive Rahway Valley Railroad, the parkway crosses NJ Transit's Raritan Valley Line and reaches an interchange with Route 28, which serves Roselle Park to the east.
 Upon entering Kenilworth, the highway passes many businesses before the road meets the interchange with Galloping Hill Road (CR 509), passes to the east of Galloping Hill Golf Course, and enters Union, where the parkway has an interchange with Chestnut Street (CR 619).
-Immediately afterwards, the road comes to an interchange with U.S. Route 22 and Route 82 serving Hillside, where the Garden State Parkway briefly runs in between the carriageways of U.S. Route 22 and the Union Watersphere appears on the east side of the parkway.
+Immediately afterwards, the road comes to an interchange with US 22 and Route 82 serving Hillside, where the Garden State Parkway briefly runs in between the carriageways of U.S. Route 22 and the Union Watersphere appears on the east side of the parkway.
 Here, the parkway narrows to eight lanes, and the northbound lanes have access to the Whitney Houston Service Area.
-After the service area, the road crosses the Elizabeth River and briefly enters Hillside, where it reaches the northbound Union Toll Plaza before an interchange with Interstate 78.
+After the service area, the road crosses the Elizabeth River and briefly enters Hillside, where it reaches the northbound Union Toll Plaza before an interchange with I-78.